 He takes it all in stride.
 “I am just an English guy.
 I consider myself a student of the blues, a music I love.
 It belongs to the people where it originated from.
 I just try to play it the best I can,” he said, somewhat modestly.

-He does not tour in the US, which he attributes to minor derelictions in his wild youth, and is missing out on the exposure to the US blues festivals.
 The Gypsy has now “settled” in York, England.
 If you pass through there make sure you catch him.

 He does not seem to have any YouTube videos up so click on this nice collage of his music in this vimeo film.